-The power sunroof switch will remain active for up to approximately ten minutes after the ignition switch is turned to the LOCK position.
+The power sunroof switch will remain active in Accessory Delay for up to approximately ten minutes after the ignition switch is turned to the LOCK position.
 Opening either front door will cancel this feature.

-NOTE: Ignition Off time is programmable through the Uconnect® System.
-Refer to "Uconnect® Settings/ Customer Programmable Features" in "Understanding Your Instrument Panel" for further information.
+NOTE: Ignition Off time is programmable through the Uconnect System.
+Refer to "Uconnect Settings/Customer Programmable Features" in "Understanding Your Instrument Panel" for further information.